redux-form/redux-form/docs/api/Props.md

 > Starts as `false`.
 If `onSubmit` is called, and succeed to submit , `submitSucceeded` will be set to `true`.
 A subsequent unsuccessful submit will set it back to `false`.

+#### `submitting : boolean`

+> Whether or not your form is currently submitting.
+This prop will only work if you have passed an `onSubmit` function that returns a promise.
+It will be `true` until the promise is resolved or rejected.

 #### `touch(...field:string) : Function`